ZhangRui111/Rui_utils/README.md

 # Rui's Utils

 There are some useful and common-used utils during my coding issues.
 So I collect and realize them in Python.
+Note: **all codes are compatible with python 3.X**.

 ## Content